Thursday, 20 October 2016

 Syntax: cp source file target file

-will copy contents of sample1 into a sample2.
-If sample2 already existed it
+This will copy contents of sample1 into a sample2.
+If sample2 already existed it overwrites.

 Rename a file: